kaleidawave/ezno/checker/specification/specification.md

 func<number>("hello world")
 ```

-- Argument of type "hello world" is not assignable to parameter of type number
+- Argument of type "hello world" is not assignable to parameter of type T

 #### Get value of property on parameter